 Do you agree that Lifetime is like supporting a South Yorkshire football club; in that you often don’t know what’s going to happen next?!
 Ha, ha that’s very true!
 And I’m glad you said ‘you don’t know what’s going to happen’, rather than ‘always heading down!’
 It certainly is a job that’s always interesting, entertaining and challenging.

 How long have you worked at Lifetime?
-Since December 2011, so heading for two-and-a-half very enjoyable years.
+Since December 2011.

 How did you get into your line of work?
 Well, I finished college and decided I didn’t want to go to university.
 I was fed up of taking exams and just wanted to get a job and earn some money.
 I didn’t have any inclination to either work in a supermarket or go into the army.
 I applied for all sorts of jobs and ended up at a pensions administration company called Capita.
 And then came Lifetime!